dankamongmen/notcurses/INSTALL.md

 Install build dependencies:

-`apt-get install build-essential cmake doctest-dev zlib1g-dev libavformat-dev libavutil-dev libgpm-dev libncurses-dev libqrcodegen-dev libswscale-dev libunistring-dev pandoc pkg-config`
+`apt-get install build-essential cmake doctest-dev zlib1g-dev libavformat-dev libavutil-dev libdeflate-dev libgpm-dev libncurses-dev libqrcodegen-dev libswscale-dev libunistring-dev pandoc pkg-config`

 If you only intend to build core Notcurses (without multimedia support), you can omit `libavformat-dev`, `libavutil-dev`, and `libswscale-dev` from this